Tomires/thesis/introduction.md

 ### Hiragana

 Hiragana is one of the two syllabaries used in Japanese.
 It is used in forming grammatic constructs and additionally can be utilised in place of kanji for obsolete or more difficult kanji in the form of furigana.
 This practice is common with academic textbooks for younger students and non-native speakers.

-[syllabary - a set of written characters each of which is used to represent a syllable]

 ### Katakana